elusivecodes/FyreArray/README.md

 **Is List**

-Determine if an array has consecutive keys starting from 0.
+Determine whether an array has consecutive keys starting from 0.

 - `$array` is the array to test.